Why is (crowd) testing important?

 Due to the nature of crowdtesting, not all testing types are suitable for the crowds to complete.
 Hence, it is important to identify the types of testing you would like to outsource to the crowds, and be careful with the choice.

 The exploratory nature of crowdtesting can make it hard when ensuring the product performs well as a whole.

 A good tip is also to identify what it would mean to have a fully tested product.
 What qualities would you like to have by the end of testing?
 What features are the most crucial to test?
 This way, you would have measurable ways to tell whether you have achieved the completeness of testing or not.

 In some cases, there might be concerns due to the sharing of your application with the community of testers.
 If there are features of the application that are extremely sensitive, and you do not want to share it with the outside world immediately, you might want to hold crowdtesting for some time.

-If any sort of intellectual property document is on its way, but hasn’t been published yet - you might want to hold the crowdtesting endeavour until you have it secured.
+If any sort of intellectual property document is on its way but hasn’t been published yet - you might want to hold the crowdtesting endeavor until you have it secured.

-Crowdtesting has been growing in popularity, and advantages mentioned here are definitely on the lists of its reasons for increasing fame.
+Crowdtesting has been growing in popularity, and the advantages mentioned here are definitely on the list of its reasons for increasing fame.
 However, crowdtesting as a tool is only useful if the right conditions are met.
-Hence, pros and cons, as well as potential problems given here can hopefully point you in the right direction and help avoid wasting time and resources.
+Hence, the pros and cons, as well as potential problems were given here, can hopefully point you in the right direction and help avoid wasting time and resources.

-For example, Buglance provides tools to easily manage the testing (and testers), and efficiently reduces the amount of reported bugs.
-Therefore, you will not be receiving duplicate bugs and, more importantly, invalid bugs!
+For example, Buglance provides a platform to easily manage the testing (and testers), and efficiently marks repeated bugs for you to focus on the unique ones.
+Therefore, you will not be receiving invalid bugs.

 To get more detailed information on affordable pricing rates and what more do we offer, request a demo today.